talicopanda/social-media-influence-analysis/README.md

 It also holds a reference to the embedding representation of the tweet's content which is defined as a higher dimensional array in a latent space of content (see details in [Implementation](#implementation)).

-These tweets are stored in the `processed_influence_tweets` database.
-Moreover, the content embeddings are stored in a separate database to allow for effortless changes in the embedding algorithm as well as testing the efficacy of different embedding approaches.

 ## User

 A User object holds data about a User with respect to the following information: